nats-io/nats-site/content/documentation/managing_the_server/security.md

 ### TLS Ciphers

-As of Release 0.7.0, the server can use modern TLS semantics for client connections, route connections, and the HTTPS monitoring port.
 The server requires TLS version 1.2, and sets preferences for modern cipher suites that avoid those known with vulnerabilities.
 The server's default preferences when building with Go1.5 are as follows.